Trent Lott

 Chester Trent Lott Sr. (born October 9, 1941) is an American lobbyist, lawyer, author, and politician who represented Mississippi in the United States House of Representatives from 1973 to 1989 and in the United States Senate from 1989 to 2007.
 Lott served in numerous leadership positions in both chambers of Congress as one of the first of a wave of Republicans winning seats in Southern states that had been solidly Democratic.
 Later in his career, he served twice as Senate Majority Leader, and also, alternately, Senate Minority Leader.
-In 2003, he stepped down from the position after controversy due to his praising of Senator Strom Thurmond's 1948 segregationist Dixiecrat presidential bid.
+In 2003, he stepped down from the position after controversy due to his praising of Strom Thurmond's segregationist presidential bid.

 From 1968 to 1972, Lott was an administrative assistant to Representative William M. Colmer of Mississippi, who was also the chairman of the House Rules Committee.
-Upon Colmer's retirement, Lott won Colmer's former seat in the House of Representatives.
+Lott switched parties from being a conservative Democrat to a Republican when he won Colmer's former seat in the House of Representatives, upon Colmer's retirement.
 In 1988, Lott ran successfully for the U.S. Senate to replace another retiree, John C. Stennis.
 After Republicans took the majority in the Senate, Lott became Senate Majority Whip in 1995 and then Senate Majority Leader in 1996, upon the resignation of presidential nominee Bob Dole of Kansas.
 Following GOP losses in the 2000 Senate races that resulted in a 50–50 split, Lott briefly became Senate Minority Leader, as Democrat Al Gore was still Vice President and President of the Senate (Note: In the event of a tie vote on the Senate floor, the constitution states that the Vice President casts the deciding vote.) at the beginning of the new term on January 3, 2001.
 Seventeen days later, Lott was restored as Senate Majority Leader after Republicans regained control of the chamber upon the inauguration of the new vice president, Dick Cheney, on January 20.
 Lott was Senate Majority Leader until June 6, 2001, when Vermont Senator Jim Jeffords changed his party affiliation from Republican to Independent, and caucused with the Senate Democrats for the remainder of his term.
 Thereafter, Lott again served as Senate Minority Leader.